Python-GIS-book/site/source/part2/chapter-06/md/01-geodataframe.md

 parks = gpd.read_file(parks_fp)
 parks.head(2)
 ```
-Here, the `data/Helsinki/Kamppi_layers.zip` part of the filepath points to the location of the Zip-file on the disk, whereas the `!natural/Kamppi_parks.gpkg` part corresponds to the structure inside the Zip-file and points to the file that we want to read, i.e. `Kamppi_parks.gpkg`.
-This works similarly regardless of how many subfolders you have inside the Zip-file as long as the `!` character is used to differentiate the contents of the archive from the location of the Zip-file stored on your computer.
-If you don't have subfolders inside the Zip-file but have multiple files stored at the root of the archive, you would just modify the filepath accordingly without the subfolder.
-In the following we demonstrate this by having two files at the root of the Zip-file and one file located deeper inside the folder structure:
+Here, the `data/Helsinki/Kamppi_layers.zip` part of the filepath points to the location of the ZIP file on the disk, whereas the `!natural/Kamppi_parks.gpkg` part corresponds to the structure inside the archive and points to the file that we want to read, i.e. `Kamppi_parks.gpkg`.
+This works similarly regardless of how many subfolders you have inside the ZIP file as long as the `!` character is used to differentiate the contents of the archive from the location of the ZIP file stored on your computer.
+If you don't have subfolders inside the ZIP archive but have multiple files stored at the root of the archive, you would just modify the filepath accordingly without the subfolder.
+In the following we demonstrate this by having two files at the root of the ZIP file and one file located deeper inside the folder structure:

 - `data/My_archive.zip!My_first_datafile.gpkg`
 - `data/My_archive.zip!My_second_datafile.gpkg`
 - `data/My_arhive.zip!Subfolder/Another_folder/My_third_datafile.gpkg`

-Thus, in a similar manner, we can also read the two other files from the `Kamppi_layers.zip` Zip-archive:
+Thus, in a similar manner, we can also read the two other files from the `Kamppi_layers.zip` ZIP archive:

 ```python
 roads_fp = "data/Helsinki/Kamppi_layers.zip!built_environment/Kamppi_roads.gpkg"